-Best Long-lasting Hard Drives for NAS 2020: Synology, QNAP
+These are the very best hard drives for your NAS enclosure

-Best Long-lasting Hard Drives for NAS 2020: Synology, QNAP Android Central 2020
+Best hard drives for NAS 2021: Synology, QNAP, TerraMaster Android Central 2021

 The best hard drives for NAS enclosures are designed to run 24/7 and deliver solid day-to-day performance.
-Brands like Seagate and Western Digital now offer several NAS-focused hard drives that excel at long-term reliability, with the Seagate IronWolf in particular standing out.
-These are the best hard drives you can buy for your NAS today — I've used all the drives on this list, and considering I have a 120TB home server, I know a thing or two about picking the right HDD for a NAS enclosure.
+Brands like Seagate and Western Digital now offer several NAS-focused hard drives that excel at long-term reliability, and the Seagate IronWolf series, in particular, stands out.
+I've used all the drives on this list, and considering I have a 140TB home server, I know a thing or two about picking the right HDD for a NAS enclosure.
+These are the best hard drives you can buy for your NAS today.

 - Truly outstanding: Seagate IronWolf

-- Still great, with a caveat: Western Digital Red
+- Still great, with a caveat: Western Digital Red Plus

 - Ideal for SOHO users: Seagate IronWolf Pro